Best Heart Rate Monitors for Running of 2024

 Heart rate monitors use two types of technology to connect with running watches, apps, and exercise equipment.

 ANT+ is a low-power wireless network technology that allows sensors from different manufacturers to communicate and share data.
-This is often used to connect to multiple types of equipment simultaneously, such as watches, treadmills, and bike trainers.
+You can use this to connect to multiple types of equipment simultaneously, such as watches, treadmills, and bike trainers.

 Bluetooth connects heart rate monitors to smartphone apps for tracking and activity analysis.
 In the past, it was only possible to connect to one Bluetooth device at a time, but improvements in technology mean that many of the heart rate monitors on the market today can connect to multiple Bluetooth channels at the same time.
-The Garmin HRM-Pro Plus can support up to three Bluetooth connections simultaneously.
+The Garmin HRM-Pro Plus can support up to three Bluetooth connections simultaneously, a feature that is most useful in a gym setting.

 Call for Comments